Low-Resource Named Entity Recognition Based on Multi-hop Dependency Trigger: Model

 \section{Model}

-In this section we present the framework of DepTriggerNER in Fig.~\ref{Fig 2}.
-This framework is similar to TriggerNER, but there are three main differences: (1)instead of crowd-sourced, we use syntactic parser to automatically annotate trigger, (2)we omit the trigger classification network, (3)Trigger Match Network encoder and Entity Recognition Network encoder are independent of each other.
+In this section, we present the framework of DepTriggerNER in Fig.~\ref{Fig 2}.
+Compared to TriggerNER, there are three main differences: (1) instead of crowd-sourced, we harness the syntactic parser to annotate trigger automatically; (2) we omit the trigger classification network; and (3) the Trigger Match Network encoder and the Entity Recognition Network encoder are independent of each other.

-This chapter is arranged as follows, we first describes how to use syntactic parser to annotate dependency trigger in section 2.1, and then introduce Trigger Match Network and Entity Recognition Network in section 2.2 and section 2.3, respectively.
+This section is organized as follows.
+We first describe how to use the syntactic parser to annotate dependency trigger in section 2.1.
+We then introduce Trigger Match Network and Entity Recognition Network in section 2.2 and section 2.3, respectively.